-Dr. Balazs received a Masters of Science from the Massachusetts Institute of Technology (MIT) and went on to earn her PhD from the same university.
+Dr. Balazs received a MS from the Massachusetts Institute of Technology (MIT) and went on to earn her PhD from the same university.
 Her postdoctoral research was completed at Brandeis University, MIT, and the University of Massachusetts.
-She has also held the position of visiting professor at the Scripps Research Institute in Southern California, the University of Texas at Austin, and Oxford University in the UK.
+She has also held the position of visiting professor at the Scripps Research Institute in Southern California, the University of Texas at Austin, and Oxford University in the United Kingdom.

 - Predicting the phase behavior of polymer/clay nanocomposites